AdobeDocs/campaign-standard.nl-NL/help/sending/using/computing-the-sending-date.md

    ![](assets/send-time_opt_segment_dates.png)

-1. Sleep een **e-mailbezorgingsactiviteit** naar uw werkstroom en open deze.
+1. Drag and drop an **Email delivery** activity into your workflow and open it.
 Zie de sectie [E-maillevering](../../automating/using/email-delivery.md) .
 1. Klik op de **[!UICONTROL Schedule]** sectie in het e-maildashboard en selecteer **[!UICONTROL Messages to be sent automatically on the date specified below]**.
 1. Definieer een contactdatum in het **[!UICONTROL Start sending from]** veld.
 1. Kies in het vervolgkeuzemenu Optimalisatie tijd verzenden de optie **[!UICONTROL Send at a custom date defined by a formula]**.